First Belgrade Singing Society: Repertoire

 Sacred and secular compositions are the Choir's forte, and it also performs Slavic and Serbian folk music as part of its repertoire.
 It has performed works such as Handel's Messiah and Mozart's Requiem.
 The choir is a regular feature on Sundays and Orthodox religious holidays at the Belgrade Cathedral Church.

-The Military orchestra and the Opera orchestra of Belgrade also joined together and performed in the mid 19th century.
+The Military orchestra and the Opera orchestra of Belgrade also joined and performed in the mid 19th century.
 Manojlović was a famous conductor who performed here with musical compositions of Giovanni Pierluigi da Palestrina’s Missa Papae Marcelli in 1925 and the English madrigalists in 1927 and 1929.
-In the Budapest International Competition in 1937, the choir’s recital of Handel's Messiah won the first prize.
+In the Budapest International Competition in 1937, the choir's recital of Handel's Messiah won the first prize.
 Some of the royalty before whom the choir has played over the years include Wilhelm II of Germany, Russian Tzar Nicholas II, and in 1987 they performed in Russia, celebrating the 1000th anniversary of Russian Orthodoxy.

 At the 160th anniversary of its establishment, attended by Crown Prince Alexander II and Crown Princess Katherine. the Crown Prince presented the Order of the Crown III degree to the First Belgrade Singing Society, which was received by the President of the Choir, Protopresbyter and head of the St. Michael Archangel Cathedral Church in Belgrade.